|1||Purdue University-Main Campus||West Lafayette, Indiana|

 St Petersburg College

-In applying to the Veterinary Technology Associate’s degree in Science degree at St. Petersburg College students must already have completed a minimum of 18 general education credits and have supervised work or volunteer experience of at least 40 hours.
+St. Petersburg College is a top veterinary technician school in Florida.
+In applying to the Veterinary Technology Associate’s degree in Science at St. Petersburg College students must already have completed a minimum of 18 general education credits and have supervised work or volunteer experience of at least 40 hours.

-St. Petersburg also offers a Veterinary Practice Management Certificate and a B.A.S. in Veterinary Technology; however, these programs are only available on campus.
+This veterinary technician school in Florida also offers a Veterinary Practice Management Certificate and a B.A.S. in Veterinary Technology.
+These programs are only available on campus at St. Petersburg College.

 Tarleton State University

 Terleton State is one of the top veterinary technician schools in Texas.
 Tarleton State’s Department of Animal Science and Veterinary Technology offers a Bachelor of Applied Science in Veterinary Technology.

 This 120 credit hour program typically takes two years or more to complete.
 Admission to the online program requires students to complete a Texas Success Initiative assessment and have a minimum of 30 transferable credits.